 - Langdale Unit is designed to meet the needs of pupils aged 11/12/13yrs.
 Play still features widely within this unit but a more independent approach is taken in order to encourage the beginnings of an independent young person.

-- Glaisdale Unit is where the pupils grow in to young adults.
-Responsibility, maturity and individuality is developed within this unit.
+- Bransdale and Glaisdale Units are where the pupils grow in to young adults.
+Responsibility, maturity and individuality is developed within these units.
 The pupils are supported with work experience and college placements often meaning reduced boarding in year 11.

 The wraparound care package offers all pupils a keyworker and regular key working meetings.
 Along side this support the pupils are offered regular access to an Independent Advocacy Service.
 This service offers pupils the opportunity to speak with someone confidentially that is independent to the school.